zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Thus, we find that the field vectors are orthogonal, and that their magnitudes are the same[^31].

-[^31]: This is only true if one adheres to the natural unit convention.
+[^31]: This is only true if one adheres to the system of natural units.
 In general (for an absorptive medium), neither property holds: cf. Eqn.
 7.22, 7.25-7.27.

 [Picture]